RonIovine/pshell/README.md

 It has examples of pshell callback functions, the registration of those functions within the framework, and the starting of the pshell server.
 This is all that is needed to add interactive pshell access to a given process.
-From your shell command line, invoke any of the `pshellServerDemo` programs with the `-h` option to see the usage:
+From your shell command line, invoke any of the `pshellServerDemo` programs with the `-h` option to see the usage.
+All language implementations are fully compatible with all different clients.

 ```
 $ pshellServerDemo -h